bullgare/polyfill5/README.md

 It's inspired by Douglas Crockford's lecture "Level 7: ECMAScript 5: The New Parts" (Tuesday, March 29, 2011).

-The following methods implemented (only if native not found of course):
+The following methods are implemented (only if native not found):

 * Object.keys
 * function.prototype.bind